ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/DESIGN_PRINCIPLES_AND_FEATURES.md

 * **Immediate clarity** — mutable access is visually deliberate in the code.
 * **Defensive by design** — the default assumption is safety; mutation is always an opt-in.

 At the same time, RTL **respects the declared constness of external objects** (e.g., return values or user-provided instances).
-If an object is handed to RTL as `const`, RTL will not attempt to override that contract.
+If an object is handed to RTL as `const` *(true-const)*, RTL will not attempt to override that contract.
 Only RTL-created objects guarantee that a logical `const_cast` is always safe.

-> *"You cannot modify an RTL-managed object, even if it's only logically-const, without explicitly opting into mutability.
-For true-const objects not owned by RTL, the framework will never silently bypass constness.
-To mutate an RTL-created object, you must use an explicit rtl::constCast(), making your intent clear and unambiguous."*
+> *"RTL never mutates true-const objects, and for RTL-created ones it defaults to const, falling back only if needed — explicit rtl::constCast() is required when both overloads exist."*

 This discipline complements RTL’s exception-free guarantee, ensuring both **predictability** and **safety** at the API boundary.